 In Sweden, the best places to see the Midnight Sun would be in the country's far north, such as the Lapland region.

 During the summer months of June and July, the sun does not set in these areas, providing the opportunity to experience the Midnight Sun.
 Some locations known for their Midnight Sun views include the Abisko National Park, Kiruna and Jokkmokk.

 Some locations in Finland known for their Midnight Sun views include the towns of Rovaniemi, Inari, and Utsjoki.

 Visitors can also see Midnight Sun in Finnish Lapland National Park and the northern part of the Bothnian Bay National Park.

 The best experience of Midnight Sun can be seen in the areas above the Arctic Circle, where you can enjoy the natural beauty of the Lapland wilderness while the sun always shines.

 What is the Midnight Sun

-Because the earth is tilted on its axis the polar regions are facing the sun in the summer months.
-At 66 degrees north latitude, at the Arctic Circle is the northern limit of the longest day of the year.
-Around 21 June the sun is visible for the full 24 hours
+Because the earth is tilted on its axis, polar regions face the sun in summer.
+At 66 degrees north latitude, the Arctic Circle is the northern limit of the longest day of the year.
+Around 21 June, the sun is visible for 24 hours.

 The midnight sun can be seen between mid-June and early July.
-The endless hours of daylight give rivers, mountains and lakes a wonderful pearly sheen.
+The endless daylight hours give rivers, mountains and lakes a beautiful pearly sheen.